 Marketing of customer credit agreements, advertising and sales promoting credit agreements, irrespective of the media used (SMS, Internet, printed material, telephone solicitation) must be clear and understandable, must be true and not misleading and meet the basic customer information requirements as defined in this Module.
-All advertisements for retail banking products and services are subject to CBB prior approval as per Paragraph BC-1.2.1.
 Retail banks are also asked to take special care to ensure that the content of any advertising material does not mislead or deceive the public in any way.